-Note: Sentry owner or manager permissions, and Azure project admin permissions are required to install this integration.
+Sentry organization owner or manager permissions and Azure organization owner permissions are required to install this integration.

 An Azure DevOps install window should pop up.
 Select the Azure DevOps account you'd like to link with Sentry, and press Submit.